stanislavb/en.coven.nu/practical/index.md

 ## Workshops

-A half day workshop will take place the first day of the LARP.
+A five hour workshop will take place the first day of the LARP.
 This is obligatory.
 You will be expected to have learnt the five powers before the workshop.

 The workshop will include: